How Daido Moriyama influenced my work?

 Before Daido Moriyama my work was primarily colour based and more focused on street moments, the quirky, the strange and characters.
 It was what most people did back then in the late 2010's before the Fine Art explostion took effect and Street Photography in general started to branch out into different sub genres and niches.
 A sample of what I used to do below converted to black and white.

-A sample of my early work.
+A sample of my early experimental work.
 Berkeley Square, Mayfair, London by Pavement Pulse

 The Daido Moriyama Moment?